oracle/opengrok/OpenGrok-Authorization.md

    This analogically gives the same decision for the group.

-All those methods are also described in the [code](https://github.com/OpenGrok/OpenGrok/blob/master/src/org/opensolaris/opengrok/authorization/IAuthorizationPlugin.java).
+All those methods are also described in the [code](https://github.com/OpenGrok/OpenGrok/blob/2850968932c2933b8ebb1f9808991cda0be846ed/src/org/opensolaris/opengrok/authorization/IAuthorizationPlugin.java).

 Each is expected to implement some sort of a cache for the decisions when the underlying read operations for the user rights is expensive.

 `HttpServletRequest` object is the current request with all of its features
 like: session, attributes, `getUser()`, `getPrincipal()`

+### Sessions

+If you decide that your plugin uses some sort of sessions then you might want to reload the session as well when the authorization framework reloads your plugin.
+The framework tracks a number of reloads which is available for you as [RuntimeEnvironment.getInstance().getPluginVersion()](https://github.com/OpenGrok/OpenGrok/blob/2850968932c2933b8ebb1f9808991cda0be846ed/src/org/opensolaris/opengrok/configuration/RuntimeEnvironment.java#L1537-L1545) and you can check this number and invalidate your session if your version (tracked perhaps in your session) is different than this.

 ### Restrictions